Yews to Eucalypts

 Louisa Hall was baptised at the same Holy Trinity church on the 15th September 1833.
 Her family resided in Clapham with her father’s occupation as a plasterer and her mother’s name being Sarah.
 Also baptised at the Holy Trinity church in Clapham were Louisa’s siblings.
 Jane Hall 10th April 1842, Emma Sarah Hall 16th August 1846, Henry Hall 27th September 1835, Robert Hall 18th April 1830, Hannah Hall, 10th May 1840, Caroline Hall 4th March 1838, Alice Hall 23 December 1849 and William Hall 6 July 1828.
 (Register of Church of England Baptisms and Births).

-Besides the parish records I’ve been able to include the following as Louisa’s siblings.
+Using parish records I’ve been able to include the following as Louisa’s siblings.

 William Hall 1828,